 FINANCIAL CONDITION (E) COMMITTEE (continued)

 Consider requesting approval from the Executive (EX) Committee on developing changes to specific NAIC models as a result of findings from the development of the White Paper.
-Complete by the 2020 Fall National Meeting.
+Complete by the 2021 Summer National Meeting.

 The Restructuring Mechanisms (E) Subgroup will: